cs4s/2019/ai/sessions/assistant/presentation/training_a_smart_assistant.md

 # Using Machine Learning for Kids

-- Usually involves two main steps:
+Usually involves three main steps:

+1. We collect examples related to a problem/solution
-	- We train a model by giving the computer examples split into different 'buckets', e.g. spam or not spam (*supervised learning*)
+2. We train a model by giving the computer examples split into different 'buckets', e.g. spam or not spam (*supervised learning*)
-	- Code (e.g. Scratch blocks) are created that use the model to classify new data into these buckets
+3. We use the model with code (e.g. Scratch blocks) to classify new data into these buckets

 ---